Yash-finwiz/Stock-Master-Pro/README.md

 # Stock Master Pro

-Welcome to the repository for StockMaster Pro, a sophisticated web application designed for stock market forecasting and trading strategy formulation.
+Welcome to the repository for StockMaster Pro, a sophisticated Django-based web application designed for stock market forecasting and trading strategy formulation.
 This document provides an overview of the project, including its design, features, and usage instructions.
 ## Deployment

 To deploy this project run